Every year the holidays fly by and I wish I’d taken better advantage of the time off, time with family and time out of our relentless routine.

 And what with new year resolutions the theme of the season and goal setting and life coaching becoming the new rage, it’s only apt we consider how we can take advantage of the few remaining days left in the holiday before the kids go back to school.

 Here are 5 simple things you can do to make going back to school/ work next week feel ok.

 - Call and visit friends/ family you haven’t seen in awhile.
 Let’s face it, the relentless routine of school, after school activities and work can be gruelling and finding time on weekends to visit can be exhausting especially when you haven’t had time to clean, run errands or see your spouse all week.

 The fact is, there is a lot to see outside the city limits, you just need a car-or a train pass- and off you go!
 Longleat, Alton Towers, Peppa Pig World, or the Arboretum- these day trips are simple and easy to plan and let’s face it, the kids will love you!
 They’ll be occupied for the whole day and you and your partner may even have a good time as well!

-- Do those things you never get around to when school/ work begins again.
+3. Do those things you never get around to when school/ work begins again.
 Get off the internet and go read a book, see the new Star Wars movie, cook a complicated meal, go for a hike or organise your storage closet- whatever it is, it’ll make you feel like you’ve done something enjoyable

 while feeling like you’ve crossed something off your bucket list.